decentraland/documentation-creators/docs/development-guide/2018-01-12-entity-positioning.md

 Billboard.create(cube, {})
 ```

 You can choose which axis to rotate as a billboard.
-For example, if the Billboard of a cube only rotates in the Y axis, it will follow the player when moving at ground level, but the player will be able to look at it from above or from below.
+For example, if the Billboard of a cube only rotates in the Y and Z axis, it will follow the player when moving at ground level, but the player will be able to look at it from above or from below.

 The three optional parameters when creating a `Billboard` component are booleans that refer to the _x_, _y_, and _z_ axis.
 They are all `true` by default.